HikariNight/Mouse-Movement-Detector/README.md

 Whether you're experimenting or just curious about your idle time, **MMD** gives you insight into your cursor's every move.

 > Because even the smallest twitch matters.

----

-Would you like me to generate a matching GitHub repo description and tags too?